-While Redis is an in memory system, it deals with the operating system in different ways, for example, in the context of persisting to disk.
+While Redis is an in-memory system, it deals with the operating system in different ways, for example, in the context of persisting to disk.
 Moreover Redis implements a rich set of commands.
-Certain commands are fast and run in constant or logarithmic time, other commands are slower O(N) commands, that can cause latency spikes.
+Certain commands are fast and run in constant or logarithmic time, other commands are slower O(N) commands that can cause latency spikes.

-Finally Redis is single threaded: this is usually an advantage from the point of view of the amount of work it can perform per core, and in the latency figures it is able to provide, but at the same time it poses a challenge from the point of view of latency, since the single thread must be able to perform certain tasks incrementally, like for example keys expiration, in a way that does not impact the other clients that are served.
+Finally Redis is single threaded: this is usually an advantage from the point of view of the amount of work it can perform per core, and in the latency figures it is able to provide, but at the same time it poses a challenge from the point of view of latency, since the single thread must be able to perform certain tasks incrementally, for example key expiration, in a way that does not impact the other clients that are served.

 For all these reasons, Redis 2.8.13 introduced a new feature called Latency Monitoring, that helps the user to check and troubleshoot possible latency problems.
 Latency monitoring is composed of the following conceptual parts:

 - Latency hooks that sample different latency sensitive code paths.

 - Time series recording of latency spikes split by different event.